On the outside, the early part of my life looks like…

 In this quiet space I noticed that, in order to find a next step that felt right for me, I needed a better understanding of who I (really) was – something I’d never given much thought to before.
 (Feel like you want to do that, too?
 Hop over to my blog post Create a Snapshot of Who You Really Are to find out how!)

 So I started with that.
 It had nothing to do with self-indulgence.
-Rather, it was about increasing my self-knowledge, awareness, and learning.
+Rather, it was about increasing my self-knowledge, awareness, and understanding.
 I reviewed where I’d come from in my life so far, and what I had learnt from that.
 And I took a good, honest look at who I really was, and what truly mattered to me.

 Based on each of the things I’d tried out, I started collecting pointers towards the life I loved, which I used as spring-boards to experiment further.
-I began to notice what I loved and what I didn’t love.
+I began to notice what I loved and what I didn’t.
 What felt right and what didn’t.
 And I let go of the latter, and tried to do more of the former.
 (Today, I help my clients be a bit more structured about this – check out my blog post Create a Rough Roadmap to learn how!
 It saves them a few of the meanders I had and takes the stress out of not-knowing.)

 I kept collecting, until a clearer picture gradually emerged: It was actually a friend who suggested to me that, with my extensive experience in so many areas of life and work, with so many different people, I would make the perfect Life Coach.